Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Saw palmetto is a type of palm tree that grows in the southeastern United States.

 The berry of the saw palmetto plant contains a compound that may reduce the symptoms of benign prostatic hyperplasia (BPH), which is a noncancerous enlargement of the prostate gland.
 Symptoms of an enlarged prostate include dribbling after urination and getting up many times during the night to urinate.
+Some people also use it for chronic pelvic pain, hair loss, migraine, and other conditions.

 In the United States, saw palmetto is available as a dietary supplement.